 Farhana Ferdous, MA (Associate Therapist)

-Farhana (she/her) is a collaborative therapist who aims to nurture an environment of compassion, understanding, and acceptance in therapy.
+Farhana (she/her) is trained as an art therapist and counselor.
+She is a collaborative therapist who aims to nurture an environment of compassion, understanding, and acceptance in therapy.
 With the belief that opening up about true feelings with another person can be intimidating, Farhana creates a warm and empathetic space to unpack clients’ stories and uncover the root causes of distress.
 She believes in the natural intuition and resilience of all individuals and highlights those in therapy so that greater love and compassion for oneself can emerge, while also empowering clients with new tools and perspectives.

 With training from Drexel University’s Art Therapy & Counseling program, Farhana’s approach draws from relational, social justice, psychodynamic, mindfulness, and systems perspectives.
 She is deeply aware of how societal, institutional, and other structural forces can influence mental health.
 She draws on clients' intersectional identities to understand their unique contexts.